 Another important feature of the Memorial Hall is the location of the village’s defibrillator.
 A critical piece of life saving equipment, this apparatus is positioned on the front corner of the building and can be operated, in conjunction with a 999 call to the emergency services, by anyone needing to come to the aid of a person experiencing a heart attack.

-Our policies will shortly be fixed to the notice board in the Meeting room of the Memorial Hall.
-These will include Complaints, Equalities and Safeguarding Policies.
+Our Complaints, Equalities and Safeguarding Policies are on the notice board in the Meeting room of the Memorial Hall.
 You can also email us to ask for a copy.